rclone/rclone/docs/content/onedrive.md

 Above this size files will be chunked - must be multiple of 320k.
 The default is 10MB.
 Note that the chunks will be buffered into memory.

+#### --onedrive-expose-onenote-files ####

+By default rclone will hide OneNote files in directory listing because operations like `Open` and `Update` won't work on them.
+But this behaviour may also prevent you from deleting them.
+If you want to delete OneNote files or otherwise want them to show up in directory listing, set this flag.

 ### Limitations ###

 Note that OneDrive is case insensitive so you can't have a